 GET /status/{reqid}

-Returns the stored result for a completed run.
-Results are persisted to /var/lib/ctrl-exec/runs/<reqid>.json for 24 hours after the run completes, then purged.
+Returns the stored record for a run.
+Records are persisted to /var/lib/ctrl-exec/runs/<reqid>.json and purged 24 hours after the run completes.
+The response shape depends on how the run was submitted.

 {